 Once you change your nameservers, save the changes.
 After you save, you will get a message to tell you that the update will take up to 48 hours to complete.

 In my experience, the update completes quicker than 48 hours.

 How to check nameserver update progress

 On the process starts, you can check the progress of the update at www.whatsmydns.net.
 On this page, enter your site URL into the box, change the drop-down menu to ‘NS’, then select ‘Search.

 The blue text is your nameservers.
 As the update continues, more and more will change to your new nameservers.
 As you can see from the screenshot, my nameservers are from Cloudflare.

 You don’t have to wait for the update to complete before you change to HTTPS.
 Once Cloudflare detects you have changed your nameservers, your account is active.

 Activate the Really Simple SSL plugin

 After you click on ‘Activate’.
-The plugin will check to make sure you have an SSL certificate.
-If you have done everything correctly, you will get this message.
+The plugin will check your site for an SSL certificate.

-If you are unsure on how to run a backup of your site.
-Please check out my other post, ‘How to backup your WordPress site.‘
+If you are unsure of how to run a backup of your site.
+Please check out my ‘How to backup your WordPress site‘ post.